visualdatascience/2019/cfp.md

  * a picture showing an application of visualization in data science (not necessary for position statements),
  * for previously published work: a reference to the original paper.

 To submit a paper please use the [Precision Conference System](https://new.precisionconference.com/submissions).
-After logging in go to "new submissions" and select "Submit to Abstracts/Talks" for VDS 2018.
+After logging in go to "new submissions" and select "Submit to Abstracts/Talks" for VDS 2019.

 ### Important Dates

-**July 16, 2018, 5:00pm PDT**: Paper and Abstract Submission
+**[TBD]**: Paper and Abstract Submission

-August 24, 2018: Author Notification
+[TBD]: Author Notification

-August 31, 2018: Camera-ready Copy for Accepted Submissions
+[TBD]: Camera-ready Copy for Accepted Submissions